-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatch ewan Supporting Agencies WorkSafe Saskatchewan OHS Division Saskatchewan Occupational Health and Safety Division Supports injured workers and promotes workplace health and safety Evaluates the safety of occupants at the work site, and ensures necessary precautions are taken to protect worker health and safety during the emergency.
-WorkSafe Saskatchewan ensures proper work safe activities during an emergency and provides support and conducts investigations of worksite incidents Saskatchewan OHS Division and WorkSafe Sask Contact information available in the applicable Report incidents of serious injury, fatalities and reasonably possible.
-A dangerous occurrence is that did not result in, but could have resulted in worker to be admitted to a hospital as an in-particular of the structural failure or collapse of: • A structure, scaffold, temporary falsew excavation; • The failure of a crane or hoist, or the omobile; • An accidental contact with an energize excavation of a grinding wheel; • An uncontrolled spill or escape of a too excavated or suspende excavation or accidental expenses.
-The failure of an elevated or suspende excavation of an atmosphere-supplying the Check with appropriate Pembina SME for further atchewan share a reporting hotline.
-Site-Specific Plan. dangerous occurrences as soon as is any occurrence at a place of employment in, the death of a worker or required a tient for 72 hours or more, and includes: work or concrete formwork; or unnel, caisson, coffer dam, trench or overturning of a crane or unit of powered ed electrical conductor; kic, corrosive or explosive substance; detonation of explosives; d platform; and g respirator.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatch ewan Supporting Agencies WorkSafe Saskatchewan OHS Division Saskatchewan Occupational Health and Safety Division • Supports injured workers and promotes workplace health and safety • Evaluates the safety of occupants at the work site, and ensures necessary precautions are taken to protect worker health and safety during the emergency.
+WorkSafe Saskatchewan ensures proper work safe activities during an emergency and provides support and conducts investigations of worksite incidents Notify as indicated by the External Contact Matt Saskatchewan OHS Division and WorkSafe Saska Contact information available in the applicable if Report incidents of serious injury, fatalities and reasonably possible.
+A dangerous occurrence is that did not result in, but could have resulted in worker to be admitted to a hospital as an in-pate The structural failure or collapse of: A structure, scaffold, temporary falsew All or any part of an excavated shaft, to excavation; The failure of a crane or hoist, or the or mobile; An accidental contact with an energize The bursting of a grinding wheel; An uncontrolled spill or escape of a tox A premature detonation or accidental or the failure of an elevated or suspender The failure of an atmosphere-supplying atchewan share a reporting hotline.
+Site-Specific Plan. dangerous occurrences as soon as is any occurrence at a place of employment , the death of a worker or required a tient for 72 hours or more, and includes: work or concrete formwork; or unnel, caisson, coffer dam, trench or verturning of a crane or unit of powered d electrical conductor; tic, corrosive or explosive substance; detonation of explosives; d platform; and g respirator.
 MH&I Ministry of Highways and Infrastructure assists with road closures and safe highway management.
-Notify as indicated by the External Contact Mat trix.
+Notify as indicated by the External Contact Mat rix.

-5.4 CANADA - Manitoba
+5.4 Manitoba